openid/authzen/api/authorization-api-1_0.md

 ~~~
 {: #resourceexample title="Example Resource"}

-## Actions {#actions}
+### Actions {#actions}
 An action is the type of access that the requester intends to perform.
-There are common actions defined herein, or the action may be custom, which could be specific to the application being accessed or shared across a applications but not listed in the common actions below
+There are common actions defined herein, or the action may be custom, which could be specific to the application being accessed or shared across applications but not listed in the common actions below.
+Action is a JSON ({{RFC8259}}) object that is constructed just like a Subject or Resource object.

-### Common Actions
+#### Common Action Values (non-normative)
 The following common actions are defined herein:

 "access":